 Here’s how you can use the DASH diet plan to improve your heart health.

 If your blood pressure is creeping up, your doctor likely has mentioned changes to your diet to get it under control.
 While no one ever likes to be told they have to avoid some of their favorite foods, high blood pressure can cause serious health conditions if not treated, including stroke and death.
-In 2012 alone, heart disease killed more than 26,000 Ohioans — a quarter of the state’s deaths that year.
+In Ohio alone, heart disease was the number one cause of death in 2016.

 One of the most common ways to combat high blood pressure is the DASH diet, which stands for “dietary approaches to stop hypertension,” says Susannah Covey, a dietitian with the McConnell Heart Health Center.

 “The DASH diet is an effective option for people looking to change their eating habits, and it’s not necessarily a diet.
 It promotes healthy, balanced eating that includes plenty of fruits, vegetables and low-fat dairy foods,” she says.
 “Fresh produce is high in potassium, magnesium and calcium, which have been shown to lower blood pressure independent of medication.”